mjhewitt1/low_power_SLT/README.md

 # Low Power SLT

-## Low Power Computing for Speech ans Langauge Technologies
+## Low Power Computing for Speech and Langauge Technologies

 Collection of resources designed for those interested in this field of research.